heyman242/Merkle-Tree/README.md

 # Merkle-Tree
-# implementation of basic merkle tree using javascript
+# Implementation of Basic Merkle Tree using Javascript